SteveDoyle2/NASTRAN-95/um/bulk.md

 -----       --------
 ID          Grid point identification number (Integer > 0).

-í           Azimuthal position in the fluid in degrees (Real).
+Ã­           Azimuthal position in the fluid in degrees (Real).

 CD          Identification number of the coordinate system in which
             displacements are defined at the grid point (Integer >= 0).